Akshat090803/Taskify/README.md

 # Taskify

-A user-friendly todo list application built with React and TypeScript, featuring drag-and-drop task management, editing, deletion, and mark as done functionality.
+A user-friendly and **mobile-responsive** todo list application built with React and TypeScript, featuring drag-and-drop task management, editing, deletion, and mark as done functionality.

 ## Overview